By Dhanya Skariachan

 The chain's U.S. stores will now operate under three divisions -- North, South and West.
 Previously, it had divided its largest market into at least five regions.

 The news came just weeks after Lowe's reported weaker-than-expected quarterly sales and cut its fiscal-year outlook for the second time in three months.
-Lowe's has underperformed larger rival Home Depot Inc
+Lowe's has underperformed larger rival Home Depot Inc <HD.N> on the same-store sales front for nine straight quarters now.

 "They are clearly taking cost out," Bernstein analyst Colin McGranahan said.
 "They are moving to a smaller organization, which is probably more appropriate considering they are no longer growing at the rate they were when they created the organization."